micooz/react-markdown-typewriter/README.md

 In addition to the `react-markdown` component props, the component accepts the following props:

 * `delay`: The delay in milliseconds between the appearance of one letter and the next.
 Default: `10`.
 (Optional)
-* `scrollRef`: The reference to the element that will be scrolled when the text exceeds the height of the container.
-(Optional)
 * `motionProps` (Optional):
   * The props to pass to the [motion span](https://motion.dev/docs/react-motion-component).
   * `characterVariants`: The motion variants for each individual letter.
 Default: `{ hidden: { opacity: 0 }, visible: { opacity: 1, transition: { opacity: { duration: 0 } } } }` (Optional).
+  * `onCharacterAnimationComplete`: A callback that is called when the animation of a letter is complete.
+The callback is called with the reference to the letter.
+(Optional)